st0w/bitly-grinder/README.md

 characters.
 By default, tries upper and lowercase letters and digits.
 You can change this by altering `CHARSET`.

+The grinder will try every URL in sequence, and it will track every URL it encounters during resolution.
+It also tracks the status code encountered when retrieving the final URL in the resolution process.
+It will follow as many redirections as it encounters starting with the base URL.
+It also tracks the content-type obtained at the final URL in the resolution process.

 Results are stored in an SQLite database, named `bitly-grinder.db` in the same directory as the script is run from.